juug25btech10067-creator/Smart-Transit-Fleet-Optimiser/README.md

 - Developed an optimization layer to identify routes needing additional or fewer buses while maintaining a configurable service-capacity target.
 - Created an interactive Streamlit dashboard for route comparison, demand trends and model evaluation.

-## Good GitHub presentation

-After pushing the project, add:
-- 1 screenshot of the dashboard to the README.
-- A short demo GIF if you have one.
-- Your LinkedIn profile in the README footer.
-- A GitHub repository description such as: `ML-powered transit demand forecasting and route-level fleet planning dashboard.`

-Do not claim accuracy percentages or real-world BMTC impact unless you actually measure them on a real dataset.